aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

     Changes:

-    - **Requires** Trunk Groups to be defined on all trunks towards connected endpoints
+    -**Requires** Trunk Groups to be defined on all trunks towards connected endpoints
     - `MLAG` Trunk Group will be configured on all vlans on MLAG switches
     - Use Trunk Groups for uplinks to L2 switches instead of "switchport trunk allow vlan" lists.
       - On the parent switch a Trunk Group with the name of the L2 switch will be assigned on all vlans